-While a fruit smoothie can easily add servings of fruit to your diet, and if you add milk, nut butter, or yogurt, you can add protein, a green smoothie with spinach can add a serving of greens to your family’s diet without having to chow down on a salad.
+Besides adding fruit to your diet, you can add protein with milk, nut butter, or yogurt.
+Even better, a drink made with spinach can add a serving of greens to your family’s diet without having to chow down on a salad.

 How do you make a spinach smoothie?

-The key to making an awesome smoothie, especially a fruit and vegetable smoothie, is the order in which you put things in the blender.
-Ideally, it should look like this:
+The key to making an awesome veggie smoothie is the order in which you put things in the blender.
+Ideally, it should look like this from bottom to top.